 St. Petersburg Playbill

-On October 22 and December 3, we will showcase last season's premiere, the Don Quixote production by choreographer and world ballet star Johan Kobborg, former principal of the Royal Ballet in London.
+On October 22 and December 3, we showcased last season's premiere, Don Quixote by choreographer and world ballet star Johan Kobborg, former principal of the Royal Ballet in London.
 Don Quixote at the Leonid Yacobson Ballet Theatre was Kobborg's first large-scale project in St. Petersburg.
-The scenery for the premiere has been provided by Jérôme Kaplan, a renowned French set designer with Russian roots, already familiar to the Russian public thanks to his artistic contributions to the Illusions Perdues ballet at the Bolshoi Theatre (music by Leonid Desyatnikov), which he worked on in tandem with the choreographer Aleksey Ratmansky.
-The show's production crew also included Vincent Millet, a lighting designer who had previously collaborated with Kaplan at the Bolshoi Theatre.
-Russian and international press was very complimentary of the performance, calling Kobborg's version of Don Quixote refreshing and inventive, and noting the creative mastery of the young dancers.
+The scenery for the premiere was provided by Jérôme Kaplan, a renowned French set designer with Russian roots, already familiar to the Russian public thanks to his artistic contributions to the Illusions Perdues ballet at the Bolshoi Theatre (music by Leonid Desyatnikov), which he had worked on in tandem with the choreographer Aleksey Ratmansky.
+The lighting was designed by Vincent Millet, who had previously collaborated with Kaplan at the Bolshoi Theatre.
+Russian and international press was very complimentary of the performance, calling Kobborg's version of Don Quixote both refreshing and inventive, as well as noting the creative mastery of the young dancers.
 The expert judging panel of the Golden Mask National Theatre Award recognised the ballet's outstanding achievements in seven nominations.
 On November 19 and December 10, the Leonid Yacobson Theatre made an appearance at the Mariinsky venue with The Sleeping Beauty, staged by Jean-Guillaume Bart, a renowned French choreographer, danseur, and teacher, with set and costumes by the famous designer Olga Shaishmelashvili.
 The press unanimously lauded the Frenchman Jean-Guillaume Bart for walking in the footsteps of his predecessor and fellow Frenchman (albeit a 'Russian' one), Marius Petipa, and for 'restoring and renewing the great choreographer's masterpiece on the St. Petersburg stage'.

 From May 9 to May 12, 2019, the Leonid Yacobson Ballet Theatre will represent the world of Russian art in the largest Flemish city.
 Performances by our creative team will be part of the Days of St. Petersburg in Antwerp, a cultural event celebrating the 60th anniversary of diplomatic relations between St. Petersburg and Belgium's second most prominent city.
 We will play Sleeping Beauty at the Stadsschouwburg Antwerp (the Antwerp City Theatre).
 And on May 14 and 15, this famous ballet will be showcased to the public of Lessien, France.

 From June 27 to June 30, we will also be taking Sleeping Beauty to the Grand Théâtre de Genève in Geneva, Switzerland.